suncoast-devs/handbook/lessons/career-looking/decoding-job-desc.md

 The summary/description should provide an overview of the company and set expectations for the position.
 It is an introduction to the company and its brand and should delve into the essential responsibilities, activities, qualifications, and skills for a role.
-It will also provide details around the company’s mission, culture, and benefits the employee can expect.
+It will also provide details about the company’s mission, culture, and benefits the employee can expect.

 ## Responsibilities/Duties